Benmuiruri/acme_widget/README.md

 # Acme Widget Co Sales System

 This is a Ruby CLI tool for the Acme Widget Co sales system.
-It calculates the total cost of a basket of items, taking into account delivery charges and special offers.
+It displayed the list of items, calculates the total cost of a basket of items, taking into account delivery charges based on discount offers.

 ## Features